MondeAnna/alx-system_engineering-devops/README.md

 * A README.md file at the root of:
     * The repo, containing a description of the repository
     * The folder of each project, containing a description of the project

+* Multiple Choice Question type tasks
+    * Type the number of the correct answer in your answer file
+    * Add a new line for every new answer, example:

+    ```
+    What is the most important position in a software company?

+    1. Project manager
+    2. Backend developer
+    3. System administrator

+    sylvain@ubuntu$ cat foo_answer_file
+    3
+    sylvain@ubuntu$
+    ```

 <br />